contribsys/einhorn/README.md

 ### Options

-    -b, --bind ADDR                  Bind an address and add the corresponding FD to EINHORN_FDS -c, --command-name CMD_NAME      Set the command name in ps to this value -d, --socket-path PATH           Where to open the Einhorn command socket -e, --pidfile PIDFILE            Where to write out the Einhorn pidfile
+    -b, --bind ADDR                  Bind an address and add the corresponding FD via the environment -c, --command-name CMD_NAME      Set the command name in ps to this value -d, --socket-path PATH           Where to open the Einhorn command socket -e, --pidfile PIDFILE            Where to write out the Einhorn pidfile